 2000

-Conjoin Appointment – QVMAG & University of Tasmania (UTAS) School of Human Life ScienceProsector and embalmer in gross anatomy.
+In a conjoin appointment between the QVMAG and UTAS School of Human Life Science, as prosector and embalmer in gross anatomy.

 2007